daxa-ai/pebblo/docs/gh_pages/docs/retrieval_chain.md

 ### Identity-aware Data Ingestion

-Here we are using Qdrant as a vector database; however, you can use any of the supported vector databases.
+In this scenario, Qdrant is being utilized as a vector database.
+However, the flexibility of the system allows for the use of any supported vector databases.

 **PebbloRetrievalQA chain supports the following vector databases:**